Gist of Kurukshetra for UPSC Exam Preparation. November 2019 Issue: Rural Education

 1. Introduction 2.
 Agro-Industries to Increase Farmer’s Income 3.
 Textile and Clothing Industry: Challenges and Opportunities 4.
 Agro-Based Industries in India: an Overview 5.
 Promoting Agro-Industries 6.
 Agro-Based Industries: Unfair Trade Practices and Remedies 7.
 Perspectives of Dairy Industry in India 8.
 Jute Industry: Scenario and Opportunities 9.
 Bamboo Industry: Crafting the Livelihood of Rural People 10.
 Business Opportunities in Agro-Based Industry 11.
 Mission Indradhanush 2.0: Reiterating India’s Commitment to Vaccines for All 12.
 Reforms to Boost Agro Industry

 Agro-based industries consist of processing, preservation, and preparation of agricultural produce for the intermediate and final consumption.
 The thrust on doubling the farmer’s income has pushed the government to promote the Agro-based industries across the country through the implementation of various schemes and policies.

 Benefits of Agro-based Industries:

 - The agro-based industries provide competitive advantage both within and outside the country.

-- They absorb the surplus rural labor and address the problem of large-scale unemployment in rural areas.
+- They absorb the surplus rural labour and address the problem of large-scale unemployment in rural areas.

-- The agro and food processing industry is labor-intensive, hence turning it into a major export industry will create vast employment opportunities.
+- The agro and food processing industry is labour-intensive, hence turning it into a major export industry will create vast employment opportunities.